 This blog post doesn’t cover nearly everything I wanted to talk about after yesterday’s meeting, and unfortunately my mind is slightly too scattered right now.
 That said, please be kind to your fellow friends in the QUILTBAG, we’re all in the same boat, and let’s fight for each other’s right to exist.

-If you enjoyed this piece of writing, and would like me to be able to write them more, feel free to head over to my Liberapay or Ko-fi and help me make payments on my student debt.
+If you enjoyed this piece of writing, and would like me to be able to write them more, feel free to head over to my Ko-fi or my Liberapay and throw me a little coin.
 Alternatively, check out my support page for more info.

 The first Activity Pub Conference happened in Prague the 7-8th of September 2019.
 This is a fairly big deal as Activity Pub is quite a new standard within the federated software space, but also because it’s gotten too big to present all the different software in one slide (as per cwebbers keynote) with 50+ implementations.
 I attended and spoke at the conference.
 This post goal was the reflect on how it’s all connected, but ended up mostly discussing some topics which came up, and drew a few lines between topics, but not all.